oicleevan/collatz/c++/oicleevan/README.md

 # c++

-Still a work in progress of sorts.

 ## running

 If you're on Linux or Mac, first make the software with `make`, then run the `launch` bash script.
 It will ask for a number that you would like to run for, and then launch the collatz software.

-Alternatively, you could launch the software manually, with `./collatz {number you want to calculate`.
+Alternatively, you could launch the software manually, with `./collatz {number you want to calculate}`.

 ### windows